 To get the most benefits from quizzes, newsrooms should add more than one question using different quiz formats to increase engagement.
 Newsrooms should also consider using quizzes for hard news stories and using quizzes as an opportunity to share factual, reputable data.

-Many news websites feature online polls.
-These polls typically ask site visitors about their opinions, such as whether they favor or oppose a new policy or who they think is likely to win an upcoming election.
+Many news sites feature online polls that typically ask visitors about their opinions, such as whether they favor or oppose a new policy or who they want to win an upcoming election.
 Online quizzes, where people are asked factual questions and then are told whether their responses are correct or incorrect, are less common.
-Both online polls and quizzes can be entertaining for site visitors, and can increase site visits and time spent on a page.

-Below you will find a list of recommended practices and conclusions based on our research.
-Compared to presenting factual information without an interactive feature, online slider, and multiple-choice quizzes:
+Compared to presenting factual information without an interactive feature, online slider and multiple-choice quizzes:

 - Increase time on site